Death on the Nile (1978 film): Plot

-A bundle is retrieved from the Nile, containing the missing pistol wrapped in Van Schuyler's stole, which has a bullet hole; a red ink-stained handkerchief; and a marble ashtray.
+A bundle is retrieved from the Nile, containing the missing pistol wrapped in Van Schuyler's stole, which has a bullet hole; a red ink-stained handkerchief; and a marble ashtray to weigh down the package.
 When Linnet's pearl necklace is found to be missing, Van Schuyler denies taking it, when Poirot and Race discover the necklace back on Linnet's dead body, Poirot deduces Van Schuyler returned it.

 Bourget is found dead clutching a fragment of a banknote, her throat slit with Bessner's scalpel.
 Poirot deduces she saw the murderer exiting Linnet's cabin and extorted money for her silence.
 Salome is about to tell Poirot and Race she saw Louise's murderer when she is shot through the doorway with Pennington's revolver.

 Poirot gathers everyone in the saloon and reveals that Simon killed Linnet, with Jackie as the mastermind; they had remained lovers all along.
 Jackie pretended to shoot Simon, drawing attention to herself and ensuring Simon would be left alone while she was taken to her cabin.
 After running to Linnet's cabin and shooting her, Simon returned to the saloon and shot himself in the leg, using van Schuyler's stole as a silencer.
 He threw the gun wrapped in the stole and the supposed blood-stained handkerchief with a marble ashtray into the Nile.
 He used another handkerchief on his leg.
 Jackie killed Louise, who was blackmailing Simon because she witnessed him enter Linnet's cabin, then killed Salome, who saw Jackie exiting Louise's cabin.
 The plan was for Simon to kill Linnet, inherit her money, and marry his old love later.

 Realising they are caught, Jackie confesses and embraces Simon.
 Too late, Poirot realises she has reclaimed her pistol and she fatally shoots Simon then herself.